tousiksamui/DynamicRJetAlgorithm/README.md

 - DynamicRJetPlugin.hh and libDynamicRPlugin.so will be installed within the FastJet installation path.
 - The usage is the same as the standard FastJet package.
 - To use this plugin, please use the `-lDynamicRPlugin` flag.
-- Check the example directory for more examples.
+- Check the examples directory for more examples.

 ### Note